Audiobook Royalties: Keep 100% of Your Author Royalties

 Like many others, I’m a self-published author that publishes audiobooks and tries to make a living doing what I love.
 However, it’s apparent that most audiobook royalties are going to the distributors and not the authors who put their blood, sweat, tears, and dollars into making them.
 To put it simply the is exploding.
 Whether you’re an , a self-published, a or a , is booming.

 I published one digital audiobook on Amazon’s Audible in 2019.
 It didn’t take me long to discover that a large portion of the money my audiobook made wasn’t coming to me.
 I knew there had to be a better way to get my finished audiobooks out into the world while also keeping all of the profit.
 And luckily for me, I found that way, and my goal now is to share it with every audiobook author who will listen.
 You’re probably asking, can I sell my audiobooks and keep all the profits?
 Yes, you can.

-That’s why I’ve written the Ultimate Author’s Guide to Selling Audiobooks for Max Profit and here’s part 1 coming to you live!
-So get ready to discover where you as an author can keep the most royalties.
+That’s why I’ve written the Ultimate Author’s Guide to Selling Audiobooks for Max Profit!
+So get ready to discover where you as an author can keep 100% of the royalties from your audiobooks.

 This post will cover what your audiobook royalty will look like with Audible, Findaway Voices, and a newer platform, Soundwise.
 If you’ve never heard of Soundwise, then as an author get ready for some refreshing news, especially when compared to other audiobook publishers.
 I’ve also listed all of the benefits of Soundwise separately.

 Let’s say you’re ready to publish your completed audiobook and paid all the narrator production costs.
 Great.
 You’re excited, pumped up, and ready to hit the publish button.
 The following shows how much you would make on Audible, Findaway Voices, and Soundwise when your sales reach 100, 500, and 1000 sales in a given year.
-You’ll find the large publishers share some similarities.
+You’ll find that the large publishers share some similarities.

 Audible Exclusive Audiobook Agreement